 Is your snoring creating a household problem?
 Are you tired of waking up feeling agitated and unrefreshed?
-If you answered yes, Dr. Steven Cutbirth, Waco dentist, has an effective solution for you.
+If you answered yes, Waco, TX, sleep apnea dentist, Dr. Steven Cutbirth, DDS, has an effective solution for you.

-Snoring is often a warning sign for a more serious disorder called Obstructive Sleep Apnea.
+Snoring is often a warning sign for a more serious disorder called Obstructive Sleep Apnea (OSA).
 Snoring and sleep apnea are similar because both involve a blocked or narrowed airway.
 When breathing stops regularly for 10 seconds or longer due to a closed airway, you are suffering from sleep apnea.